 If you're an avid hunter, chances are you already know how electric bikes provide the ultimate edge when it comes to hunting.
-Electric bikes allow you to carry lots of gear, help you cover more land in little time, make recovering prizes that much easier, and on top of it all, they up your stealth game to a whole new level!
+Electric bikes allow you to carry lots of gear, help you cover more land in little time, make recovering prizes that much more comfortable, and on top of it all, they up your stealth game to a whole new level!
 Now, we are going to review two of the best electric bikes for hunting in the market.

-Working under the motto "takes you places you've never been", the folks at Rambo Bikes aim their design and manufacture resources towards electric bikes fit for true outdoor lovers.
+Working under the motto "takes you places you've never been," the folks at Rambo Bikes aim their design and manufacture resources towards electric bikes fit for true outdoor lovers.
 Their bikes are all built using durable premium-quality materials to ensure years of reliable companionship.
 That is why this brand is known as one of the best electric bikes for hunting.

-Rambo invests a great deal of time and money into the making of their electric bikes which really shows in their attention to accommodate every need of a hunter in the construction of many of their bikes.
+Rambo invests a great deal of time and money into the making of their electric bikes, which shows in their attention to accommodate every need of a hunter in the construction of many of their bikes.

 They're known for putting fat tires onto the wheels of their hunting bikes to enable hunters to travel through all sorts of tough terrain, with particular emphasis on stubborn fields and woodland.
 The bikes come complete with a camo paint job to add to the stealth factor of your journey, concealing your presence from wild game.

-They're available in a number of options ranging from 750 watts to 1000 watts motors, mid-drive, or read hub motors, meaning that whatever your preference is regarding the output and the price of your e-bike, Rambo has got you covered.
+They're available in several options ranging from 750 watts to 1000 watts motors, mid-drive, or read hub motors, meaning that whatever your preference is regarding the output and the price of your e-bike, Rambo has got you covered.

 The company offers a one year warranty on all of its electric hunting bikes for the frame and components, assuring your investment is safely backed up.

-The secret behind their lower prices, when compared to other brands out there, lies in 3 words: customer direct business, that and the fact that Rad Power Bikes stick to the rear hub motor and avoid the more expensive hill-climbing mid drive motor.
+The secret behind their lower prices, when compared to other brands out there, lies in 3 words: direct customer business, that and the fact that Rad ebikes stick to the rear hub motor and avoid the more expensive hill-climbing mid-drive motor.
 This means that Rad Power Bikes intentionally surpass the whole third party distributors and retailers, reaching straight through to the customer with ebikes half the price of their competition.

 Rad headquarters is located in Seattle, Washington, where they design all their electric bikes in-house by a group of ebike enthusiasts dedicated to delivering the best possible riding experience.
-The company provides outstanding full-time customer service and support, backing up its products with a 1-year all-inclusive warranty on the frame and components.
+The company provides outstanding full-time customer service and support, backing up its products with a 1-year comprehensive warranty on the frame and components.
 The company is known as one of the top manufacturers of the best electric bikes for hunting.

-Rad's ebike selection is a wonderful choice for those getting into hunting and looking for an affordable decent performance on average terrain.
-Unlike Rambo, Rad Power Bikes don't offer a 1000 watt motors option, only a 750-watt option is available.
-This isn't necessarily a bad thing, it's just not the ideal choice for long-time hunting fanatics who are looking for a step-up.
+The Rad ebikes selection is a wonderful choice for those getting into hunting and looking for an affordable, decent performance on average terrain.
+Unlike Rambo, Rad Power Bikes don't offer a 1000 watt motors option.
+Only a 750-watt option is available.
+This isn't necessarily a bad thing.
+It's just not the ideal choice for long-time hunting fanatics who are looking for a step-up.

-Moreover, Rad electric bikes are equipped with either gear hub motors or direct-drive hub motors also from Bafang.
+Moreover, Rad ebikes are equipped with either gear hub motors or direct-drive hub motors also from Bafang.
 However, once again, no mid-drive models which are crucial for more difficult grounds.

 We've already established that Rambo electric hunting bikes bear mid-drive or rear hub motors while Rad ebikes are powered by gear or direct-drive hub motors.
 Let's clear up the difference between the two: